 A major contributor to program success is being able to reach your customers where they are, so your rewards program must possess omni-channel functionality.

 It’s important that loyalty platforms possess the ability and flexibility to easily integrate into existing systems and processes.
-If not then businesses will fail to capture valuable data, struggle with communication breakdowns, or lose out on customer opportunities.
+If not there's a risk businesses will fail to capture valuable data, experience communication breakdowns, or miss out on vital opportunities with their customers.

 Points-per-dollar and discounts are foundational aspects of every loyalty program.
 But building real brand loyalty in the modern consumer requires that brands (and loyalty programs) go beyond the basics.
 If loyalty programs only offer generic treatment to customers, customers tend to react with apathetic consideration -- not loyalty.
 However adding personalization into key customer interactions improves a loyalty program’s appeal in the customer’s eyes.

-Unique member experiences, and customized rewards or redemption offers helps demonstrate customer appreciation on an individual level.
+Unique member experiences, along with customized rewards or redemption offers, are the easiest ways to demonstrate customer appreciation on an individual level.
 B2B customers especially consider loyalty programs more valuable when they receive specific, tailored rewards.
 They are also more likely to actively participate.
 Over time, higher engagement and personalized experiences helps to build affinity between customer and brand.
 Eventually customers begin associating themselves with a specific brand and products, which is a hallmark of true loyalty.

 It hard to reach that level using only generic rewards.

 In order to provide customized offers and rewards, companies need robust analytics and tools.
 Loyalty programs can capture valuable data from sources such as purchase & receipt uploads, member profiles, and reward redemptions.
 In order to make strategic decisions, companies need to efficiently aggregate and analyze program activity.